go-go-golems/remarquee/ttmp/2025/12/24/RMQ-0006--rmdoc-rendering-testing-validation-golden-runner/reference/02-diary-golden-testing-research-and-rendering-issues-analysis.md

 High-signal VLM findings from the first run (pages 1–2):
 - **Color strokes**: reference output includes colored strokes; remarquee output appears black-only (matches our “stroke color missing” investigation).
 - **Typed text**: reference output shows typed text (e.g. “Test”); remarquee output is missing it (matches “typed text not rendered” investigation).

+### Night: Wrote a human guide for the golden testing system

+Added a readable guide describing how to use and debug the golden system (golden tests + pdfcmp + remarks runner + vlm-validate), including the “brittle setup” failure modes and what to check.

+- `reference/03-golden-testing-validation-system-how-to-use-how-it-works.md`